-- a.
-Overridden Budgets: Programs with overridden budgets will be skipped by the COLA Batch.
+Programs with overridden budgets will be skipped by batch EDBC following the COLA Batch.
 This means these programs will continue to receive coverage at the same level as prior to the mass change until the next time an online EDBC is executed.
 Overridden programs must be manually processed in order for the COLA increase and other changes to take effect.
 On programs where the override is no longer needed, simply reauthorizing coverage may be sufficient to properly work the case.
 However, if the override is still needed to ensure accurate results, the case must be manually processed.
-A report of cases with Overridden Budgets will be distributed, with high priority given to Long Term Care cases. - Read Only/Skipped Cases: Cases may be skipped by the Mass Change if there are issues with the data on the case that will prevent the EDBC from executing.
-Staff must review these cases to determine the issue and make necessary corrections.
-However, coverage will continue at the same level as in place prior to the mass change.
-Manual processing is required, and a report will be provided.
-This report will be combined with the report of discontinued cases noted in section 8(d), Discontinued Cases.
+A report of cases with Overridden Budgets will be distributed, with high priority given to Long Term Care cases.